activedocument/activedocument/README.md

 - Rails 6.0+
 - Ruby (MRI) 2.7+
 - JRuby 9.4+
-- MongoDB server 4.4+
+- MongoDB server 4.2+

-Version support may differ from MongoDB's Mongoid release.
+Version support may differ from MongoDB Mongoid.
+As a general policy, Mongoid Ultra will drop support for end-of-life (EOL) versions fairly soon after EOL.
+We will target to have support for new Ruby and Rails versions within 1 month of release.

 ## Purpose & Principles